Distributed controller synthesis for deadlock avoidance: Two locks per process

 In the last case, both locks cannot be in the same SCC of $\Gu$: As they are in $\FTu$, this would have to be an SCC with no simple cycles, i.e., a tree of double edges.
 But then the existence of $q$ implies that this is a "direct semi-deadlock SCC", which contradicts the fact that those locks are in $\FTu$.

 Consider the graph $\Gp$ of the resulting strategy $\s$.
 Restricted to $\FTu$ this graph has the same SCCs as $\Gu$.
 Moreover, there are no extra edges in $\Gp$ added to any SCC included in $\FTu$, and there are no edges from $\FTu$ to $\BTu$.
 As a result, we have $\BTu = \BTPP$.
+As $p$ acquires no lock from $\BTu$, it is not $\BTu$"-fragile" and thus not $\BTPP$"-fragile" either. \end{proof}